totaljs/jRouting/readme.md

 #### jRouting.on('status')

-> Captures the HTTP status.
+> Captures a HTTP error.

 ```js
 jRouting.on('status', function(code, message) {